I was invited by KOA Campgrounds and GORVING to stay at the Cape May KOA in NJ, but as usual, all opinions are my own.

 You can browse, make reservations and learn about restrictions by going to the KOA site.

-When you think camping, you think a tent, right?
+When you think camping, you think about living in tents or learning more about different tent types, right?
 What if you’re not a tent kind of person?

 Why not rent a cabin?
 Bring your RV?